fusioncharts/dev_centre_docs/getting-started/angular/angularjs/your-first-chart-using-angularjs.md

 Africa|AF|2.58|
 Australia|AU|1.30|

-> In the above table, the column **Entity Name** represents the geographical entities represnted in the map, whose full names are given in the **State** column in this example.
+> In the above table, the column **Entity Name** represents the geographical entities represented in the map, whose full names are given in the **State** column in this example.

 However, when you convert the data in a format acceptable by FusionCharts, the entities are denoted by the `id` key in the `data` object (see the code snippet of the next section).